OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-019.md

 ## Psalm 19:2

-> Day to day pours forth speech,
+> Each day brings forth speech,
-> And night to night reveals knowledge.
+> And each night unveils knowledge.

 ## Psalm 19:3

-> There is no speech, nor are there words;
+> They do not speak, nor do they use words;
-> Their voice is not heard.
+> Their voice remains unheard.

 ## Psalm 19:4

-> Their line has gone out into all the earth,
+> Their message has gone out into all the earth,
 > And their words to the end of the world.
-> In them He has placed a tent for the sun,
+> In them He has set a dwelling for the sun,

 ## Psalm 19:5

-> Which is like a groom coming out of his chamber;
+> Which is like a bridegroom emerging from his chamber;
-> It rejoices like a strong person to run his course.
+> It delights like a strong runner to follow its path.

 ## Psalm 19:6

 > Its rising is from one end of the heavens,
 > And its circuit to the other end of them;
-> And there is nothing hidden from its heat.
+> And nothing is hidden from its warmth.

 ---

 ## Psalm 19:7

-> The Law of the Lord is perfect, restoring the soul;
+> The Law of the Lord is flawless, reviving the soul;
-> The testimony of the Lord is sure, making wise the simple.
+> The testimony of the Lord is certain, imparting wisdom to the simple.

 ## Psalm 19:8

-> The precepts of the Lord are right, rejoicing the heart;
+> The precepts of the Lord are just, bringing joy to the heart;
-> The commandment of the Lord is pure, enlightening the eyes.
+> The commandment of the Lord is clear, giving light to the eyes.

 ## Psalm 19:9

-> The fear of the Lord is clean, enduring forever;
+> The reverence for the Lord is pure, lasting forever;
-> The judgments of the Lord are true; they are righteous altogether.
+> The judgments of the Lord are trustworthy; they are altogether righteous.

 ---

 ## Psalm 19:10

-> They are more desirable than gold, yes, than much pure gold;
+> They are more precious than gold, even much fine gold;
-> Sweeter also than honey and drippings of the honeycomb.
+> Sweeter also than honey and the drippings of the honeycomb.

 ## Psalm 19:11

-> Moreover, Your servant is warned by them;
+> Furthermore, Your servant is enlightened by them;
-> In keeping them there is great reward.
+> In observing them there is great reward.

 ## Psalm 19:12

-> Who can discern his errors?
+> Who can recognize his own errors?
-> Acquit me of hidden faults.
+> Cleanse me from hidden faults.

 ## Psalm 19:13

-> Also keep Your servant back from presumptuous sins;
+> Also restrain Your servant from wilful sins;
-> Let them not rule over me;
+> Let them not dominate me;
-> Then I will be innocent,
+> Then I will be blameless,
-> And I will be blameless of great wrongdoing.
+> And free from great transgression.

 ---

 ## Psalm 19:14

 > May the words of my mouth and the meditation of my heart
-> Be acceptable in Your sight,
+> Be pleasing in Your sight,
 > Lord, my rock and my Redeemer.